Declared techniques, sparring & sport competition

 • The emotional stress is null

-The sparring is a typical practice that follows the study of techniques to provide their “lighter” but concrete application:
+Sparring (read Martial arts sparring [MINI-GUIDE]) is a typical activity that follows (should follow) the study of technique, to provide a (more or less) controlled but concrete application:

-• In some cases there are protections (face, hands, genitals, teeth, etc.), in other not (read How to do sparring)
+• In some cases, there are protections (face, hands, genitals, teeth, etc.), in others not

-• Typically these “clashes” occur in adapted environments, protected and muffled (mats, padded walls, etc.)
+• Typically these “confrontations” occur in adapted environments, protected and muffled (mats, padded walls, etc.)

-• Blows are brought to sign with good speed and technique but without too much force (punching, kicking, ground fighting, etc.), no dangerous targets, no intent to hurt
+• The attacks are brought to sign with good speed and technique but without too much force (punching, kicking, ground fighting, etc.), no dangerous targets, no intent to hurt

-• The risk of serious damages is very rare but not impossible
+• If done properly, the risk of serious damages is relatively rare but not impossible

-• In case of use of weapons (read for example Sparring with Nunchaku), they are modified so as not to be too dangerous and / or large protections are worn (in any case the idea is not to cause the biggest damage)
+• In case of use of weapons (read for example Sparring with Nunchaku), they are modified so as not to be too dangerous and / or solid protections are worn (in any case the intent is never to cause the biggest damage)

-• The aim is (in theory) to improve our technique of struggle and not to prevail on the opponent
+• The aim is to improve our technique of struggle and not to prevail over the opponent

 • The fight can end at any time (with voice calling, knocking on the ground or on the opponent)

-• The spirit of sparring is to work out a joint agreement to share experience and eliminate our defects
+• The spirit of sparring is to work together to share experience and eliminate defects

-• The sparring is legal, non-violent and often followed by an instructor or training partners
+• Sparring is legal, non-violent and often followed by an instructor or training partners

-• If done correctly the emotional stress due to the clash should be low
+• If done with the correct spirit the emotional stress due to the clash should be low (in this case it is the instructor who must be in a condition to convey this attitude)

-In many martial disciplines (eg. Kudo) is scheduled a sports application of fighting techniques:
+In many martial disciplines (eg. Kudo) is scheduled a sports application of the fighting techniques:

-• Clashes occur in limited environments, adapted, protected and muffled (mats, padded walls, etc., read What is the difference between real fights and combative sports)
+• The confrontations occur in limited environments, adapted, protected and muffled (mats, padded walls, etc., read What is the difference between real fights and combative sports)

-• Hits are brought to sign with high speed, power and technique but not with a deadly purpose, permanent damages are nevertheless possible
+• The attacks are brought to sign with high speed, power and technique but not with a deadly purpose (permanent damages are nevertheless possible)

 • In case of use of weapons, they are modified so as to not be lethal and / or large protections are worn

-• The goal is to prevail on the opponent with competitivity but with an almost “partial” attention of his physical safety (thanks to strict regulations)
+• The goal is to prevail on the opponent with competitivity but with almost “partial” attention to his / her physical safety (thanks to strict regulations)

-• The spirit of a sport confrontation is to apply fighting strategies in a competitive environment but limited by well-defined rules
+• The spirit of a sports confrontation is to apply fighting strategies in a competitive environment but limited by well-defined rules of respect

-• The sportive clash is legal, needs correctness, mutual respect and is always followed by a referee who ensures consistency
+• The sportive clash is legal, needs correctness, mutual respect and is always followed by a referee who ensures safety and correctness

-• Emotional stress due to the clash is high (the higher we climb the category)
+• Emotional stress due to the clash may be high (the higher we climb the category)

 In-depth articles